Eddjby/Pacomixer/README.md

 ```

 Only `numpy` is required for the synthetic-data version.
 If you wish to
-use real audio (the original repo's pipeline), additionally install
+use real audio, additionally install
 `librosa`, `madmom`, `essentia`, and the CLAP model.

 ## 5. Usage